Exploring the Sustainable Development Goals

-In 2015, 5.9 million children died before their fifth birthdays, and “more than half of these early child deaths were due to conditions that could be prevented or treated with access to simple, affordable interventions.”
-2 Without access to medical care during pregnancy and delivery, “2.7 million babies die every year in their first month of life and a similar number are stillborn.
-Within the first month, up to half of all deaths occur within the first 24 hours of life, and 75% occur in the first week.”
-3
+In 2019, 5.2 million children died before their fifth birthdays.
+Without access to medical care during pregnancy and delivery, 2.4 million babies die every year in their first month of life2 and an additional 2 million are stillborn.3 Within the first month, up to half of all deaths occur within the first 24 hours of life, and 75% occur in the first week.”4

-Over the past few decades, we have made dramatic progress decreasing childhood mortality, but we still have a long way to go.
-About 80% of child deaths occur in sub-Saharan Africa and Southern Asia—regions in which Opportunity International works—and children born into poverty are almost twice as likely to die before the age of five than those born into wealthier families.4 Without resources, mothers are less likely to give birth in a health facility or with a skilled birth attendant—two practices that significantly increase a child’s chance of survival.5 And without training in healthcare best practices, women can’t learn the power of breastfeeding, skin-to-skin contact and other early behaviors that can improve a newborn’s health outcomes.
+Over the past few decades, the global community has made dramatic progress decreasing childhood mortality, but we still have a long way to go.
+About 80% of child deaths occur in sub-Saharan Africa and Southern Asia—regions in which Opportunity International works—and children born in what the World Bank calls “fragile” countries are are three timesas likely to die before the age of five than those born in non-fragile countries.5 Without resources, mothers are less likely to give birth in a health facility or with a skilled birth attendant—two practices that significantly increase a child’s chance of survival.6 And without training in healthcare best practices, women often don’t learn the power of breastfeeding, skin-to-skin contact, and other early behaviors that can improve a newborn’s health outcomes.

 Once a child is a bit older, she is at risk of common preventable and treatable illnesses that can be particularly dangerous for young children.
-Without access to either health centers or health knowledge, parents are often unable to diagnose, treat or appropriately care for their ailing children, turning a simple sickness into an insurmountable problem.
+Without access to either health centers or health knowledge, parents are often unable to diagnose, treat or appropriately care for their ailing children, and a simple sickness can become an insurmountable problem.

-Children who are undernourished, a condition affecting 795 million people worldwide,6 are at increased risk of these common ailments such as diarrhea, pneumonia and malaria.
+Children who are undernourished, a condition affecting 690 million people worldwide7, are at increased risk of these common ailments such as diarrhea, pneumonia and malaria.
 In fact, the role of nutrition is so significant that

-nutrition-related factors contribute to about 45% of deaths in children under 5 years of age.
+nutrition-related factors contribute to about 45 percent of deaths in children under 5 years of age.

-The more we learned about child health, the more we realized that our existing financial tools, coupled with new partnerships, could address many of the health challenges young children face.
+The more we learned about child health at Opportunity International, the more we realized that our existing financial tools, coupled with new partnerships, could address many of the health challenges young children face.
 We have developed tools and services that help families make their homes safer and healthier for new babies and children of all ages.

 In India, we began providing loans so that families could purchase toilets for their homes and communities.
 This simple solution to a major sanitation problem enables families to keep their homes and neighborhoods cleaner and more sanitary for everyone—especially for women and girls who are at risk of suffering from illnesses or infections due to unsanitary practices during menstruation.